 - 12th Marksheet, Transcript, and character certificate.

-- Bachelors Marksheet, Transcript, and provisional/ character certificate and LORs
+- Bachelors Marksheet, Transcript, provisional/ character certificate and LORs

 - Masters Marksheet, Transcript, provisional.
 Character certificate and LORs.

-- An updated Curriculum Vitae (CV) acting as a summary for all academic and professional achievements.
+- An updated Curriculum Vitae (CV) acting as a summary of all academic and professional achievements.